Biden Campaign to hold a number of online events Sunday and Monday

 On Sunday afternoon, Biden For President hosted an online GOTV L!VE: A Soul of the Nation Gospel Concert, broadcast nationally across gospel radio stations and in key battleground states such as Wisconsin.

-The online and radio event began with remarks from Sen. Kalama Harris, D - California.
-Harris' message was followed with remarks from a number of celebrities, faith leaders and politicians including Mary J. Blige, Samuel L. Jackson, Mayor Keisha Lance Bottoms, Earvin "Magic" Johnson, Wanda Sykes, The Clark Sisters, Bishop William Murphy, Bishop Vashti McKenzie, Bishop Leah Daughtry, and Pastor Howard-John Wesley and Dondré Whitfield.
+The online and radio event began with remarks from Sen. Kamala Harris, D-Calif.
+Harris' message was followed with remarks from a number of celebrities, faith leaders and politicians, including Mary J. Blige, Samuel L. Jackson, Atlanta Mayor Keisha Lance Bottoms, Earvin "Magic" Johnson, Wanda Sykes, the Clark Sisters, Bishop William Murphy, Bishop Vashti McKenzie, Bishop Leah Daughtry, Pastor Howard-John Wesley and Dondré Whitfield.

 Members of the public can find more information here.